Digby Systems CPR-Guy CPR and First Aid Training Digby Systems' CPR-Guy CPR and First Aid Training

 • Try to deal with a "local" (100 miles radius?) training agency - they are familiar with your area, know the local requirements and can best determine your needs.

-Be careful of companies from several states away, or across the country and of companies who want FULL payment up front (a small deposit is not unusual).
+Be careful of companies from several states away, or across the country or offering ONLINE only class; and of companies who want FULL payment up front (a small deposit is not unusual).

 • Look at are the Instructor's qualifications, their experience, and ability to teach